 In accordance with the conservation goal, end users are not permitted to reserve address space.
-Evaluation of IP address space requests must be based on the documentation provided for the following 24 months, as specified in the addressing plan and the current address space usage described in the next section.
+Evaluation of IP address space requests must be based on the documentation provided for the following 24 months, as specified in the current address space usage template and in the addressing plan as described in the next section.
 The amount of address space assigned must be justified by this documentation.
 This means that address space assigned in the past should be used to meet the current request if possible.
 Once an organisation has used its assigned address space, it can request additional address space based on an updated estimate of growth in its network.